ryandejaegher/novela-hugo-starter/content/post/2019-04-30-why-we-built-a-company-before-a-product.md

 hero: "/images/hero-6.jpg"
 excerpt: this is my excerpt
 timeToRead: 21
 authors:
 - Ryan Dejaegher

 ---
 Hello, world!
 This is a demo post for `hugo-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.
+This is a test

 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.
 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.
 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.